-(c) All employees involved in the cultivation, processing, or distribution of cannabis and cannabis products shall receive safety and hygiene training as determined by the Office.
+(c) All employees involved in the production, cultivation, and processing, or distribution of cannabis and cannabis products shall receive safety and hygiene training as determined by the Office.
 Signed consent forms shall be obtained by the licensee from all employees involved in the application of chemicals or other potentially hazardous materials, ingredients, or substances as part of their work activities upon completion of the chemical application training, which shall include safe usage and handling information.

-(d) Safety data sheets shall be maintained consistent with the Occupational Safety and Health Administration (OSHA) standards pursuant to section 1910.1200 of Title 29 of the Code of Federal Regulations. (e) The licensee shall maintain an electronic record of any chemicals or other potentially hazardous materials, ingredients, or substances onsite that are used to conduct operations (such as chemicals for cleaning equipment, to control pests, or to perform extraction) and make available to all employees.
+(d) Safety data sheets shall be maintained consistent with the Occupational Safety and Health Administration (OSHA) standards pursuant to 29 CFR §section 1910.1200 Hazard Communication of Title 29 of the Code of Federal Regulations.

-(f) The licensee shall assess the workplace to determine if hazards are present, or are likely to be present, which necessitate the use of personal protective equipment.
+(e) The licensee shall maintain an electronic record of any chemicals or other potentially hazardous materials, ingredients, or substances onsite that are used to conduct operations (such as chemicals for cleaning equipment, to control pests, or to perform extraction) and make available to all employees.

-(1) Verify that the required workplace hazard assessment has been performed through a written certification that identifies the workplace evaluated;
+$\underbrace{(f)}{\text{Iikely to be present, which necessitate the use of personal protective equipment.}}$

-(2) Verify that the person certifying that the evaluation has been performed; the date(s) of the hazard assessment; and, which identifies the document as a certification of hazard assessment.
+(1) Verify that the required workplace hazard assessment has been performed through a written certification that identifies the workplace evaluated; (2) Verify that the person certifying that the evaluation has been performed; the date(s) of the hazard assessment; and, which identifies the document as a certification of hazard assessment.

-(g) Personal protective equipment shall be assigned, consistent with OSHA standards pursuant to section 1910.132 of Title 29 of the Code of Federal Regulations, to all employees involved in the cultivation and processing of cannabis and cannabis products as applicable.
+(g) (f)Personal protective equipment shall be assigned, consistent with OSHA standards pursuant to 29 CFR §section 1910.132 of Title 29 of the Code of Federal Regulations, to all employees involved in the cultivation and processing of cannabis and cannabis products as applicable.
 Such personal protective equipment shall be in good working order, that properly fits each affected employee, as specified by the manufacturer.
 A list of required personal protective equipment shall be kept on site for employees to reference.

-(h) Employees working with chemicals or materials that require the use of respirators, consistent with OSHA standards pursuant to section 1910.134 of Title 29 of the Code of Federal Regulations, shall be trained in their proper use, and respirators shall be serviced and tagged to manufacturer's specifications.
+(h) (g)Employees working with chemicals or materials that require the use of respirators, consistent with OSHA standards pursuant to 29 CFR §section 1910.134 of Title 29 of the Code of Federal Regulations, shall be trained in their proper use, and respirators shall be serviced and tagged to manufacturer's specifications.

-(i) Licensees shall install informational signs that provide clear instructions for material handling, equipment operation, and general safety information for all operations.
+(i) (h)Licensees shall install informational signs that provide clear instructions for material handling, equipment operation, and general safety information for all operations.

-(j) Licensee shall install warning signs in English and other appropriate languages for the employees of the licensee that shall be posted in all potential hazard areas as a public health protective measure.
+(j) (i)Licensee shall install warning signs in English and other appropriate languages for the employees of the licensee that shall be posted in all potential hazard areas as a public health protective measure.

-(k) Licensees shall install any additional signs or make available additional worker health and safety information as determined by the Office.
+(k) (j)Licensees involved in the cultivation and processing of cannabis and cannabis products shall have emergency spill management procedures.Licensees shall install any additional signs or make available additional worker health and safety information as determined by the Office.

-(l) Emergency signage shall be posted in all work areas.
+(1) (k)Emergency signage shall be posted in all work areas.

-§ 125.7 Sanitary Facility, Equipment, and Handling Standards.
+§ 125.6125.7 Sanitary Facility; Equipment, and Handling Standards.

-(a) The licensee shall be responsible for the upkeep and maintenance of all facilities,containers, tools, contact surfaces, and equipment used in the cultivation, processing,distribution, transportation, storage, and sale of cannabis and cannabis products, and shall:
+(a) The licensee shall be responsible for the upkeep and maintenance of all facilities, containers, tools, contact surfaces, and equipment used in the cultivation, processing, distribution, transportation, storage, and sale of cannabis and cannabis products, and shall:

-(1) have floors, walls, and ceilings constructed in such a manner that they may be adequately kept clean and in good repair;
+have floors, walls, and ceilings constructed in such a manner that they may be adequately kept clean and in good repair;